 You will receive an automated email from the journal editor confirming your successful submission.
 You will be notified by email of any change in the status of the manuscript.
 If you have any reason to suspect that the confirmation email you received might be fraudulent, please contact journal office via email or phone.

 All papers are submitted to a blind peer review process before publication.
 Reviewers’ overall recommendation can be as follows:

 - Accept the paper without revision.
 The paper is forwarded to the Editorial Board to be accepted for publication in the journal.

 - Accept the paper with a minor revision.
 Reviewers’ suggestions and comments are sent via notification email to the corresponding author‘s e-mail address.
-The authors should correct the paper according to the comments and re-submit the paper again via electronic submission system; all changes should be described in order for the editor to be able to follow them and confirm their adoption.
-It is author’s right to refuse some reviewers’ comments; in such a case, s/he has to clarify his/her viewpoints in an accompanying text document that is submitted together with the final version of the paper.
+The authors should correct the paper according to the comments and re-submit the paper again through the journal electronic submission system; all changes should be described so that the editor will be able to follow them and confirm their adoption.
+It is author’s right to refuse some reviewers’ comments; in such a case, the author has to clarify his/her viewpoints in an accompanying text document that is submitted together with the final version of the paper.